 Lean Meats Do Not Contribute to Health Risks

-Though processed meats such as sausages have an adverse impact on health at relatively low protein consumption levels, there do appear to be reasons to include red meat in one’s diet.
+Though processed meats such as sausages harm health at relatively low protein consumption levels, there do appear to be reasons to include red meat in one's diet.

 Researchers found that individuals that ate negligible amounts of red meat per day or ate none at all had increased mortality risk when compared to people that ate moderate portions of red meat such as pork and beef occasionally.